apache/openwhisk-package-pushnotifications/README.md

 9. The action will send a push notification.

-## Deploying Push Package using `install.sh`
+## Deploying Push Package using `installCatalog.sh`

 1. git clone https://github.com/openwhisk/openwhisk-package-pushnotifications
-2. cd openwhisk-package-pushnotifications
+2. cd openwhisk-package-pushnotifications/packages
-3. ./install.sh APIHOST AUTH WSK_CLI
+3. ./installCatalog.sh AUTH APIHOST NAMESPACE WSK_CLI
+   AUTH is your auth key.
 APIHOST is the OpenWhisk hostname.
-AUTH is your auth key.
+NAMESPACE is the namespace to install the package in.
 WSK_CLI is location of the Openwhisk CLI binary.
 I